 Unlike other financial supports granted by the ODL, this aid must be fully reimbursed in case the company wins the tender.

-• Fees for the purchase of the tender specifications
+– Purchase of the tender specifications

-Intervention: maximum 2 per year
+Intervention: Limited to 2 files per year.

-Maximum support: 50%
+Maximum support: 50% of the eligible costs

 Annual ceiling: €30,000